About the event

 Follow us on Facebook @Wildlife Queensland Cassowary Coast – Hinchinbrook

 - Find out about Wildlife Queensland’s dedicated Queensland Glider Network and how you can get involved.

 - If you would like to make a financial contribution, you can support our work to protect and conserve gliders in the following ways:

-If you have any questions or would like more information, please contact Wildlife Queensland on 07 3844 0129 or email: email@example.com
+If you have any questions or would like more information, please get in touch with Wildlife Queensland on 07 3844 0129 or email: email@example.com